Masudur Rahman (referee): Refereeing career

 Masud joined the East Pakistan referee Association in 1948.
 He also served as the manager of the Pakistan Basketball Team in the 2nd Asian Quadrangular Basketball Tournament in 1962.
+And served as a regular member leading the team.

 He was a part of the Referee Association of England from 1957 to 1959.
 In 1959, he supervised matches at the 1960 AFC Asian Cup qualification.
-In 1960, he was the manager of the East Pakistan hockey team for their participation in the National Hockey Championship held in Hyderabad and also for a exhibition match against the Pakistan Olympic Hockey team.
+In 1960, he was the manager of the East Pakistan hockey team for their participation in the National Hockey Championship held in Hyderabad and also for an exhibition match against the Pakistan Olympic Hockey team.

-the following year, he supervised the international friendly series against the touring Burma national team in East Pakistan.
+The following year, he supervised the international friendly series against the touring Burma national team in East Pakistan.
 Due to his exceptional supervision, he was eventually awarded a FIFA Badge in 1962.

-Masud also referred the 1959 Aga Khan Gold Cup final as well as the 1963 National Football Championship final.
+Masud also referred the 1959, 1960, and 1966 finals of the Aga Khan Gold Cup.
+Additionally, officiating the 1963 National Football Championship final.
 He acted as assistant manager and referee for Pakistan in the 1965 RCD Cup, where he performed as head referee of the final match of the tournament between Iran and Turkey.

-Masud officiated the 1960 Aga Khan Gold Cup final and also refereed matches at the 1964 Aga Khan Gold Cup.
+He also refereed matches at the 1964 Aga Khan Gold Cup.